-A grievance has potential to escalate, causing significant relational wounds.
-For this reason, the person who is managing the grievance is responsible not only to communicate clearly with involved parties, but also to provide appropriate communication to all persons affected directly by the dispute.
+A grievance has the potential to escalate, causing significant relational wounds.
+For this reason, the person who is managing the grievance is responsible for communicating clearly with the involved parties and providing appropriate communication to all persons affected directly by the dispute.

 Members not directly involved in the resolution of a dispute are advised not to discuss the matter except with the person who is managing the grievance.

-In the case of a significant conflict, the Bishop may arrange for independent support to be available to the parish to assist those indirectly impacted persons to heal relationships and prevent ongoing division and mistrust within the parish.
+In the case of a significant conflict, the Bishop may arrange for independent support to be available to the parish assisting those indirectly impacted persons to heal relationships and prevent ongoing division and mistrust within the parish.

-All parties to a grievance/complaint and all involved in seeking the resolution of the grievance/complaint must act as expeditiously as possible in undertaking their roles in relation to ensure that the time taken to undertake this process does not contribute unreasonably to escalation of the conflict and possible harm to those involved.
+All parties to a grievance/complaint and all involved in seeking the resolution of the grievance/complaint must act as expeditiously as possible in their roles to ensure that the time taken to undertake this process does not contribute unreasonably to the escalation of the conflict and possible harm to those involved.

 The process allows for an escalation of a grievance if it remains unresolved.

-Grievances are best resolved as early as possible with the people experiencing working together to find resolution and restored relationship.
+Grievances are best resolved as early as possible with the people experiencing conflict working together to find a resolution and restore their relationship.

-In church life sometimes it is helpful to ask the Parish Priest/Chaplain to help resolve a grievance, if the Parish Priest/Chaplain is involved then her/his Assistant Bishop or Archdeacon can provide support
+If this step does not work or is inappropriate, it is helpful to ask the Parish Priest or Chaplain to help resolve a grievance.
+If the Parish Priest or Chaplain is involved in the conflict then their Assistant Bishop or Archdeacon can provide support.

 If a matter remains unresolved then a more formal process may be needed.
-In this Diocese, the Bishop starts the process by appointing a person help identify the issues and find a resolution process
+In this Diocese, the Bishop starts the process by appointing a person to help identify the issues and find a resolution process.

 Learn more about resolving a grievance with local assistance.